OmarMiniesy/Notes/Security/Web Application Security/Directory Traversal.md

 Using URL encoding to encode the `../` jump to `%2e%2e%2f`.
 - We can also double encode the jump to `%252e%252e%252f`.

+> Burp Intruder also gives a list `Fuzzing - path traversal` to try.

 ##### Validating Start of Path